willbryant/kitchen_sync/SCHEMA.md

 ### Asking for help with unsupported types

+Please note that as discussed above, we only need to add specific support for a type when there is actually a type we can usefully map it to on the other database server.

-If your tables use a type not in the tables above, please use GitHub issues, and check if your issue has already been reported first.
-It is helpful if you can describe the use case for the column type you are using as it helps to determine the best equivalent type on the other database.
+To discuss adding mappings for new types, please use GitHub issues and check if your issue has already been reported first.
+Please describe the use case(s) you know of for the column type you are using, as it helps to determine the best equivalent type on the other database.

 Schema things currently ignored
 -------------------------------